About the Library

 The Library offers a comfortable and productive environment for learning.
 Group Study Rooms provide spaces to collaborate on projects and coursework, while other areas allow for quiet individual studying.
-The Library features 150 computer workstations, including Windows computers, Apple computers, and Express Web Stations.
-Wireless access is available throughout the building, and laptops can be checked out and used in the Library.
+The Library features 167 computer workstations.
+Wireless access is available throughout the building.

-The first floor of the Library features several service desks designed to support you in your academic coursework.
+The Library features several service desks designed to support you in your academic coursework.

 - the Reference Desk provides assistance with researching topics and using Library resources

-- the Circulation Desk assists with checking out Library materials, including reserves and interlibrary loans;
+- the Circulation Desk assists with checking out Library materials, including course reserves and interlibrary loans;

 - the Writing Center offers one-on-one tutoring and workshops to strengthen your academic reading, writing, critical thinking, and research skills

-Students may also borrow materials from libraries worldwide through the Library's Interlibrary Loan (ILL) service: https://libfs3.simmons.edu/illiad/.
+You may also borrow materials from libraries worldwide through the Library's Interlibrary Loan (ILL) service: libfs3.simmons.edu/illiad/.

-Students should also be aware that certain actions such as failing to respond to recall notices, or concealing, deliberately misshelving, mutilating, or stealing any library materials, constitute violations of the College's Honor Code.
+Actions such as failing to respond to recall notices, or concealing, deliberately mis-shelving, mutilating, or stealing any library materials, constitute violations of the College's Honor Code.
 If found guilty, the student will be subject to Honor Board sanctions.
 Additionally, Massachusetts law imposes criminal penalties on individuals who steal, mutilate, alter, destroy, or fail to return books or other library materials and property (see Massachusetts General Laws ch.
 266 §§99, 99A, and 100).

 Hours of Operation